microsoft/promptflow/docs/how-to-guides/develop-a-flow/develop-standard-flow.md

 ::::{tab-set}
 :::{tab-item} CLI
 :sync: CLI
-You can edit the tool by simply open the source file and edit it.
-For example, we show simple Python tool code and LLM tool prompt below.
+You can edit the tool by simply opening the source file and making edits.
+For example, we provide a simple Python tool code below.

 ```python
 from promptflow import tool